 Configuring Your Database

 This guide covers the installation of Determination in the Oracle RDBMS.
 Once you have confirmed that you are using the correct database version for this release of Determination, review the following:

+NOTE: From Determination version 5.13.16.0 onwards we need to use Oracle 19C.

 Database Initialization Parameters